nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 Shows a list of all persons in the address book.<br>
 Format: `list`

-### Sorting the address book according to alphabetical order of names: `sort`
+### Lists the address book, sorted according to alphabetical order of names: `sort`
-Sorts the address book by their full name in alphabetical order.<br>
+Shows a list of all persons in the address book sorted by the full name in alphabetical order.<br>
 Format: `sort [save]`

 > `save` is optional, meaning the command `sort` by itself will return a list view without
-> saving the new ordering, while the command `sort save` will return the list and saves the new ordering.
+> saving the new ordering, while the command `sort save` will return the list and saves the new ordering to the address book.

 Examples:
 * `list`<br>